jaimebw/old___jaimebw.github.io/_posts/2024-11-11-Encoding-ARINC429.md

 * Binary Coded Decimal (BCD): normally used to encode integers
 * Discrete (DSC): used to encode state values ( ON/OFF values for example)

-There are more types but we wont discuss them here.
+There are more encodings but these are the most common ones.

+As for the transmission speeds (which we won't be discussing in detail), ARINC429 operates at two standard rates:

+* High Speed: 100 kHz (100,000 bits per second)
+* Low Speed: 12.5 kHz (12,500 bits per second)

 ## 2.1 The Word format
 An ARINC429 word is made up of 5 different parts: